 Think about the size and how often you need to empty your black and grey waste tanks with normal usage when you RV camp.

 If you have a smaller recreational vehicle with small waste tanks, it’s always best to buy a portable honey wagon that can hold all of the contents of your black and grey water tanks.

 Making one visit to the dump station with a portable tank is much faster and less messy than if you need to make two or more trips.

 Suppose you only need to use a portable tank sporadically and don’t mind the hassle of multiple trips to the dump station while camping.
-In that case, a smaller-capacity tank is much lighter and compact to store during travel days and easier to lift and maneuver when it’s full.
+In that case, a smaller-capacity tank is much lighter and compact to store during travel days and easier to lift and maneuver when full.

 If you never plan to camp at locations that don’t offer sewer connections, you can choose to go without a portable RV waste tank entirely.
 You can also choose to pull out your camper when necessary and take it to the dump station during camping trips or conserve water usage and wait until your trip is over to empty the tanks.

 Materials and Construction of the RV Portable Waste Tank